-The constant event model should be used when you want to directly enter unavailability and frequency for an event model.
-The constant model is the simplest of the event models in Arbor.
-When creating a constant event model, you will be prompted to enter the following values:
+The Constant Event Model should be used when you want to directly enter unavailability and frequency for an event model.
+The Constant Event Model is the simplest of the event models in Arbor.
+When creating a Constant Event Model, you will be prompted to enter the failure rate and the unavailability of the event model.

-- Failure Rate - Unavailability

 The relationship between these inputs and the unavailability and frequency calculated for any event applying a constant event model is simple.
-The unavailability and frequency for an event is calculated as follows.
+The unavailability and frequency of an event can be calculated using the following formulas:

-$w_e = \lambda{em}$

-$Q_e = Q{em}$

-Where:

-w e = Event Frequency

-Q e = Event Unavailability
+$w_e = \lambda{em}$ $Q_e = Q{em}$ Where: $w_e$ = Event Frequency $Q_e$ = Event Unavailability

-λ{em} = Event Model Failure Rate Q{em} = Event Model Unavailability
+$\lambda{em}$ = Event Model Failure Rate $Q{em}$ = Event Model Unavailability

-Some typical application for the Constant Event Model are as follows:
+Some typical applications for using the Constant Event Model include:

-- Modeling system power failure which is estimated to occur at a fixed frequency - Modeling an Initiating Event frequency in Layer of Protection Analysis (LOPA).
+• Modeling a system power failure that is estimated to occur at a fixed frequency.

+- Modeling an initiating event frequency in Layer of Protection Analysis (LOPA).
 For example, a process control loop is typically assumed to fail at a failure rate of 0.1 per year.
-Using a constant event model with a failure rate of 0.1 and setting the associated event as an initiating event can be used to model this scenario. - Modeling an Independent Protection Layer (IPL) in LOPA.
-For example, operator response to alarm is typically assumed to 90% effective (unavailability = 0.1).
-Using a constant event model with an unavailability of 0.1 can be used to model this scenario - Modeling the unavailability of a fire and gas detection system due to an uncovered fire or gas results.
+Using a Constant Event Model with a failure rate of 0.1 and setting the associated event as an initiating event can be used to model this scenario. - Modeling an Independent Protection Layer (IPL) in LOPA.
+For example, operator response to an alarm is typically assumed to be 90% effective (unavailability = 0.1).
+A Constant Event Model with an unavailability of 0.1 can be used to model this scenario. - Modeling the unavailability of a fire and gas detection system due to an uncovered fire or gas results.
 This scenario typically involves calculation of detector coverage using the Effigy Fire and Gas Mapping application of KISS.
-The unavailability of the constant event would be set to 1 minus the detector coverage factor calculated by Effigy. - Modeling any fixed probability such as modeling the probability of a given set of meteorological conditions.
+The unavailability of the constant event would be set to one minus the detector coverage factor calculated by Effigy. - Modeling any fixed probability, such as modeling the probability of a given set of meteorological conditions.
 For example, suppose the wind blows from the North 25% of this time.
-A constant event model with an unavailability of 0.25 can be used to model this scenario.
+A Constant Event Model with an unavailability of 0.25 can be used to model this scenario.